saebyn/nwgui/docs/gui.rst

 GUI
 ===

-The nwgame.gui module requires a `game` object to function.
+The nwgui module requires a `game` object to function.
 This object must be an instance of a class that:

 1. Provides an attribute `guiSprites` that is an instance of